 Brian Dan Christensen (b.
-1970) is a novelist, poet, singer-songwriter, and translator.
+1970) is a novelist, poet, singer-songwriter, humorist, and translator.
 He was born in Denmark, but lives in the United States.
-He has published poetry and literary criticism in Danish, has translated such diverse writers as Garrison Keillor, Norman Mailer, and David Nicholls, and has appeared on A Prairie Home Companion.
+He has published novels, poetry, nonfiction, and literary criticism in Danish, has translated such diverse writers as Garrison Keillor, Norman Mailer, David Nicholls, James Wood, Graham Greene, Christopher Isherwood, and Catherine Lacey, and has appeared on A Prairie Home Companion.

 Photos by Dana Ullman.
 See more of Dana’s work here